Southwest Airlines Co. LUV

 Primary demands

-- Elect Elliott's slate of eight independent director candidates to Southwest's Board
+- Elect Elliott's slate of eight independent director nominees on the GOLD proxy card

-- Enhance the Board with directors who have airline and operational expertise
+- Enhance the Board with airline-operator and operational expertise

-- Modernize product offering to align with today's customer preferences
+- Modernize the product offering to align with today's customer preferences

 KPIs cited